Refugee numbers worldwide hit record high: UN | DW | 19.06.2019

 "Otherwise these countries will not bear the pressure anymore and then they have to resort to measures that will damage refugees," he said.
 "We are in a very dangerous situation."

-The global number of displaced people has risen nearly 65% compared to ten years ago, the UN repor says.
+The global number of displaced people has risen nearly 65% compared to ten years ago, the UN report says.

 dj/rt (AP, dpa, AFP)